Nelly-Barret/BETTER-fairificator/README.md

 # BETTER-fairificator
-The fairification tools for BETTER projet data.
+The fairification tools for BETTER project.

 ### Installation